dotnet/designs/accepted/2020/better-obsoletion/binaryformatter-obsoletion.md

 ### BinaryFormatter infrastructure removed from .NET (.NET 9)

 In .NET 9.0, the entirety of the `BinaryFormatter` infrastructure will be removed from the product.
 Here, "`BinaryFormatter` infrastructure" refers to any API which was obsoleted (_as error_) as part of an earlier stage of this proposal, even if that API is not itself on the `BinaryFormatter` type.
 The implementation of all such APIs will be to throw `PlatformNotSupportedException`.
-The internal `BinaryFormatter` implementation will no longer exist in .NET in any form.
+The internal `BinaryFormatter` implementation will no longer exist in .NET in any form and cannot be reenabled through any compat switch.
 Functionality may be moved to an unsupported out-of-band package.

 All code bases which target _net9.0_ or above must be fully migrated away from `BinaryFormatter` at this time.
 This applies to _dotnet_ org first-party code, partner team code, and third-party user code.

 There is currently no plan to remove the now-dead APIs themselves from the SDK.
+Doing so would prevent loading existing libraries which are compiled against those types.
 However, this may be suggested in the future either concurrent with or occurring after the final "obsolete as error" behavior.

 ## Q\&A